 The Classics Manufacture Worldtimer is presented in a fully polished 3-part stainless steel case that measures just under 42 mm in diameter.
 It is 12.25 mm thick and 45.25 mm across including the crown.
 It is a traditional looking Swiss case reminiscent of other classic Genevan watch brands.
 Protecting the dial is a very slightly curved sapphire crystal and a flat sapphire on the case back.
-The steel crown has prominent ridges and is fully polished.
-It measures approximately 6.22 mm and in non-locking.
+The steel crown has prominent ridges, is fully polished, measures approximately 6.22 mm and is non-locking.
 It controls all functions: the hours, minutes, date and worldtime ring.

 As we discussed above, Frédérique Constant makes a number of their own calibers, and this is one of them.
 Caliber FC-718 is a self-winding mechanical movement that runs at a rate of 4Hz, has 26 jewels and a 42-hour power reserve.
 It has been very nicely finished with perlage on the main plate and circular Côtes de Genève decoration on the main bridge.

-Pulling the crown out one stop allows you to control the date (turn clockwise) and the cities ring (counter-clockwise).
+Pulling the crown out one-stop allows you to control the date (turn clockwise) and the cities ring (counter-clockwise).
 The second stop controls the hours and minutes.
 The only thing I will say about the dial that I did not like and this is something that is true of most world time watches: it is a bit harder to read the time at a glance because there is so much information on the dial.
-With a worldtimer, it is pretty much an unavoidable fact, its ability to displaying 24 or more of the world’s timezones, inherently requires a somewhat busy dial.
+With a worldtimer, it’s pretty much an unavoidable fact, its ability to displaying 24 or more of the world’s timezones, inherently requires a somewhat busy dial.

-The movement powering the Frédérique Constant Manufacture Worldtimer is impeccably designed, engineered and executed.
+The movement powering the Frédérique Constant Manufacture Worldtimer is impeccably designed, engineered, and executed.
 The details and aesthetics of the dial are amazing.
-Quite simply, there is not a better value Swiss made worldtimer of this caliber available anywhere on the market today.
-(Ref.
-FC-718WM4H6)
+Quite simply, there’s not a better value Swiss-made worldtimer wristwatch of this caliber available on the market today.